mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 **Choice of Audio Processing Technique**:
 -----

-There is two general approaches to audio programming in Android, either to use built-in (SDK) or use (NDK) approach.
-If you wan to stay in the SDK in java, with [AudioRecord](https://developer.android.com/reference/android/media/AudioRecord) & [AudioTrack](https://developer.android.com/reference/android/media/AudioTrack).
+There are two general approaches to audio programming in Android, either to use built-in (Android-SDK) or use (Android-NDK) approach.
+If you want to stay in the SDK in java, then you'ld simply try [AudioRecord](https://developer.android.com/reference/android/media/AudioRecord) & [AudioTrack](https://developer.android.com/reference/android/media/AudioTrack).

-1. The downside of first approach is that your audio processing also remains in java code, which could potentially be slower than compiled C code.
+1. The downside of first approach is that your *audio processing* also remains in java code, which could potentially be slower than compiled C-Code.
 The audio latency, without processing, is practically the same though.

-2. If you choose the NDK approach (C with OpenSL) over SDK (Java with AudioTrack), the setup will be more complex.
+2. If you choose the *NDK* approach (C with OpenSL) over SDK (Java with AudioTrack), the setup will be more complex.
 So the very good example is to go with well-optimized audio-processing libraries such as;

 * [Speex](https://www.speex.org/)
 * [TarsosDSP](http://sapandiwakar.in/audio-processing-on-android-using-tarsosdsp/)
 * [Webrtc](https://chromium.googlesource.com/chromiumos/third_party/webrtc-apm/+/refs/heads/stabilize-12371.39.B/README.md)

-If you stick with Java, you will probably need a solid FFT library with support for Java (through a wrapper), so the best choice should be webrtc.
+If you stick with Java, you will probably need a *solid FFT library* with support for Java (through a wrapper), so the best choice should be **webrtc**.

 ------
 **Features**